 The second component of the Teacher Keys Effectiveness System is Student Growth and Academic Achievement.
-For teachers of tested subjects, this component consists of a Student Growth Percentile (SGP) and an achievement gap measure.
-For teachers of non-tested subjects, this component consists of GaDOE approved Student Learning Objectives (SLOs) utilizing district-identified achievement growth measures.
-This Theory of Action illustrated in Figure 12 formulates the actions necessary to achieve successful student growth.
+For teachers of tested subjects, this component consists of a Student Growth Percentile (SGP).
+For teachers of non-tested subjects, this component consists of GaDOE approved Student Learning Objectives (SLOs) which utilize district-identified achievement growth measures.

+The Theory of Action illustrated in Figure 20 outlines the actions necessary to achieve successful student growth.

-Figure 12: Theory of Action Part II
+Figure 20: Theory of Action Part II